A fast algorithm for Stallings foldings over virtually free groups

 \begin{proof} An element $g\in \pi_1(\bbA,v)$ fixes a point in the dual Bass-Serre tree if and only if it is conjugate to one of the vertex groups $\bbA_v$ for some $v \in \verts A$.
 Thus, $H$ contains such an element if and only if there is a loop in $(\calA_H,v_0)$ with reduced label $W f W^{-1}$, where $f \in \bbA_v\setminus \{1\}$.
 It follows that if $\rho$ is a path in $(\bbA,v)$ starting at $v$ with label $W$, then there must be a loop at the endpoint of $\rho$ with label $f$.
 Thus $W f W^{-1}$ is non-trivial if and only if $f \neq 1$, and such an element exists if and only if some $\verts A$-component of $\calA_H$ is not a Cayley graph of a vertex group, but rather a proper quotient of such a Cayley graph so that it contains a loop with a label that doesn't evaluate to the identity.

 Since $\bbA$ is a graph of finite groups, if some $g \in H$ fixes a vertex in the Bass-Serre tree, then that element has finite order and $H$ is not free.
-If there are no such elements, then $H$ acts freely on $T$ and therefore is free. \end{proof}
+If there are no such elements, then $H$ acts freely on $T$ and therefore is free.
+We now prove the second statement.